 Prove that you don’t just care about profits

-That being said, you don’t need to compete with corporate powerhouses to send a powerful message to millennials.
-You can…
+You don’t need to compete with corporate powerhouses to send a powerful message to millennials.

 Find the rest of this engaging and thought-provoking article at ERE Media…